seanmurphy1661/nl-api/README.md

 ---
 ### Routes
 ```
+post to all routes with the following payload
+{
+    api_key: <api-key>,
+    limit: <nlimit>
+}

+api_key: this is the shared key stored in API_KEY
+limit: uses limit() to restrict the number of rows returned

 /eventcount - returns the total number of rows in events table
 /postercount - return the total number of unique event_pubkeys
-/topnposters - returns a list of top 10 posters by number of events.
+/topnposters - returns a list of top <limit> posters by number of events
 /eventsbydate - returns the number of events summarized by date
-/eventsbykind - returns the number of events summarized by kind
+/eventsbykind - returns a list of <limit> kinds with the corresponding number of events

 ```
 ---